SRodriguezIITH/City-Traffic-System/README.md

 root
 ├── dataset/
 │   ├── city.json                # Adjacency list for city roads
-│   ├── cityscheme.png           # Visualization of the entire city
+│   ├── cityscheme.png           # Visualization of the entire city as a Graph
-│   ├── route.json               # Predefined route data
+│   ├── route.json               # Route Data Saved after Optimization
-│   └── routeplan.png            # Image of the selected route
+│   └── routeplan.png            # Image of the optimal route in city as a Graph ├── libs/
-├── libs/
 │   ├── Classes/
 │   │   ├── graph.cpp            # Graph class implementation